 - 1. Cupholders

 - 2. Tissue holder in lid

 - 3. Power point

-- 4. Large utility compartment has Coin holder slots, PalmPilot®/PDA holder, and Pen holder
+4. Large utility compartment has Coin holder slots and a Cardholder located inside on the passenger side and a Pen holder on the lid.

 Use only soft cups in the cupholder.
 Hard objects can injure you in a collision.